cofacts/media-manager/README.md

 You can define multiple variants for each uploaded file by providing `getVaraintSettings` method to the `MediaManager` constructor, or when calling `mediaManager.insert()`.

 Your `getVaraintSettings` should return a list of [`VariantSetting`](https://cofacts.github.io/media-manager/interfaces/VariantSetting.html) objects.
-Each `VariantSetting` in the list will map to one file on GCS.
+When you call `mediaManager.insert()`, Media manager will process on-the-fly and emit one file on GCS for each `VariantSetting` returned by `getVaraintSettings`.

-We provides a [`variant.original` factory function](https://cofacts.github.io/media-manager/functions/variants.original.html) that generates just one `VariantSetting` object with identity stream, which means that the file will be stored to the storage as-is.
+We provide a [`variant.original` factory function](https://cofacts.github.io/media-manager/functions/variants.original.html) that generates just one `VariantSetting` object that does not transform the data, so that the original file is stored to GCS.
 This is also used in [the default `getVariantSettings`](https://cofacts.github.io/media-manager/functions/variants.defaultGetVariantSettings.html).

 ```js
 import MediaManager, { variants } from '@cofacts/media-manager';